ISO Certified Company: What It Really Means

 • Corrective action management

-Failure to maintain the system can result in suspension or withdrawal of certification.
+Failure to maintain system integrity can result in suspension or withdrawal of certification.

 Choosing the Right ISO Standard